ashlinrichardson/cloude_decom/README.md

 If all goes well, you should see an interactive visualization of the test data (as below).

 ### Using the mouse
-Holding down the left mouse button over the image, will restore the default visualization provided (e.g. the pauli encoding).
-Releasing the left mouse button will perform the decomposition and display the optimized radar cross section
+* Holding down the left mouse button over the image, restores the default visualization used (e.g. the pauli encoding)
+* Releasing the left mouse button, runs the decomposition and displays the **optimized radar cross section** associated with the target area under the cursor, when the button was released

 <img src="https://raw.githubusercontent.com/ashlinrichardson/cloude_decom/master/T3/pauli.png" width="800">